 How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-Derivatives are not used to attain the environmental or social characteristics promoted by the Financial Product.
+Derivatives are not used to attain the environmental and social characteristics promoted by the Financial Product. except that we do not invest in derivatives issued on companies which are excluded pursuant to our exclusion policies.